evelthon/udacity-full-stack-nanodegree/P4/README.md

 occuring before the main conference starts.

-Additionally we need to query for non-workshop sessions occuring before 19:00 The problem here is that ndb queries can only have 1 inequality  filter.
+Additionally we need to query for non-workshop sessions occuring before 19:00 The problem here is that ndb queries in app engine support multiple inequality filter as long as they are on the same property.
+This is not the case here.

+A solution to this would be to use ndb/app engine to filter by one property, then filter that data by the seconda property natively in python.

+## Task 4: Add a Task

 For this task the requirement was to create 2 additional queries.
 For this reason the following endpoint methods where created:
 1. `getFutureSessions`: List all future sessions remaining since now.